Los Abuelos de la Nada: Legacy

 Several compilations mastered by López were issued after the band's demise.
 The band eventually sold more records after its dissolution than during its successes of the 1980s.
-Many former Abuelos are still in the limelight, notably Calamaro, who has had a successful career in both Argentina and Spain, first with Los Rodriguez in the 1990s, and then as solo act.
+Many former Abuelos are still in the limelight, notably Calamaro, who has had a successful career in both Argentina and Spain, first with Los Rodríguez in the 1990s, and then as solo act.
 Cachorro Lopez was member of Miguel Mateos' backing band after his retirement of Los Abuelos, and since the 1990s work as producer to Sony Music.
 Daniel Melingo travelled to Spain (together with Polo Corbella) in 1986, after Los Twist break-up and come back to Argentina as tango artist with his new band Los Ramones del Tango.
 Gustavo Bazterrica formed Los Bazterricolas and Polo Corbella returned to Buenos Aires as María Rosa Yorio, Raúl Porchetto as Miguel Mateos drummer.

 The final members: Kubero Diaz, reformed his old band La Cofradía de la Flor Solar in the next decade, Willy Crook formed Los Funky Torinos in 1997 after some years as solo act, Juan del Barrio is now teacher of piano and musical arrangements, and played with Luis Alberto Spinetta at Velez Sarfield stadium in 2009.

+The songs "Lunes por la madrugada" and "Himno de mi corazón" were also featured in the 2022 film Argentina, 1985.